sifis-home/wp3-solutions/edhoc-applications/README.md

 PhaseXClient -dht

 **Full list of command line parameters:**
-The following is the full list of command line parameters supported by the OscoreAsRsClient application:
+The following is the full list of command line parameters supported by the PhaseXClient applications:
-*Usage: [ -server URI ] [ -dht ]*
+*Usage: [ -server URI ] [ -dht ] [ -help ]*
 - *-server*: EDHOC Server base URI
 - *-dht*: Use DHT
 - *-help*: Print help